WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 **Teaching Tip**:

-- This is a brief interactive lecture that introduces the 6-hour Idea Board Code-Along.
+- This is a brief interactive lecture that introduces the 6-hour Idea Board code-along.

 - To run on local, open terminal/command prompt and follow below:
 1. git clone { remote git folder url }